buchanan-edwards/angular-jsend/README.md

 # angular-jsend

-An AngularJS module providing HTTP methods that process JSend responses.
+An AngularJS module providing a wrapper around $http that handles JSend responses.

-v0.0.8
+v0.1.0

 ## Overview